 You are here

-Goldwin-Smith Professor; Faculty Curator of Herpetology, Cornell University Museum of Vertebrates
+Goldwin Smith Professor of Ecology and Evolutionary Biology; Faculty Curator of Herpetology, Cornell University Museum of Vertebrates

 My research interests lie in the fields of population biology, population genetics, systematics, and the genetics of conservation.
 I am particularly interested in the links between patterns of geographic genetic differentiation and attributes of the ecology and life history of organisms such as mating systems, dispersal, and demography.
 In my research I combine field and laboratory (molecular) approaches to answer questions about organisms, their environments, and their histories.